Muhammad-Haris-Arain/Remote-Execution-of-Command/Must read it.md

 because I have made this program for helping purposes.
 But if you want to anonymously use the victim's machine without their permission or Knowledge.
 Then contact with me for knowing this specfic technique.

-CONTACT ME ON LINKEDIN:
+CONTACT ME ON LINKEDIN: https://www.linkedin.com/in/haris-arain793
-        OR
-              Twitter: